chuanqisun/htmaa-2025/src/posts/final-project/index.md

 **What tools and processes were used?**

-- Prusa MK4S
+- Prusa MK4S for 3D printing
-- Carvera
+- Carvera for PCB milling
-- xTool P3
+- xTool P3 for laser engraving
 - Soldering iron
 - Hot glue gun
 - Hot air rework station
 - Logic analyzer
-- Gluegun

 **What questions were answered?**

-Can a single ESP32 C3 handle audio input, output, and BLE/WiFI networking?

-- 95% program storage used, really pushing the limit
+Can a single ESP32 C3 handle audio input, output, and BLE/WiFi networking simultaneously?
+The answer is yes, but barely.
+The final firmware used 95% of program storage, really pushing the limit.

 **What worked?
 What didn't?**

-Microphone input worked really well
+The microphone input worked really well.
+The speaker output was disappointing.
-Speaker output was disappointing

 **How was it evaluated?**

-I play all sounds from both laptop (where sound was created) directly and through UDP on ESP32 The amount of unintelligable AI responses due to speaker quality issue
+I played all sounds from both the laptop (where sound was created) directly and through UDP on the ESP32.
+I evaluated performance based on the number of unintelligible AI responses caused by speaker quality issues.

 **What are the implications?**

-I think I was really close in making the all-in-one voice AI device.
-If this worked, people will be able to prototype AI products that are already flooding the market.
+I think I was really close to making the all-in-one voice AI device.
+If the speaker had worked better, people would be able to prototype AI products that are already flooding the market using this approach.